HoaAn22/HoaAn22.github.io/assets/posts/HUB-second-bachelors-degree/kh1-writing-3/unit-1.md

 For each pair of sentences, check the better topic sentence.
 Be prepared to expain your choices.

 1.

 A. A person who is interviewing for a job should [arrive on time](note. đến đúng giờ) to the interview.[🟥](note.
 Quá cụ thể, chỉ nói về việc đến dúng giờ, không thể phát triển thêm ý để viết bài, phù hợp làm supporting sentence hơn.)

 B. A person who is interviewing for a job should do three important things during the interview.[🟩](note.
 TOPIC + CONTROLLING SENTENCE, đủ tính khái quát, có thể mở rộng ý tưởng để viết)

 2.

-    A. Smartphones have many useful features for communication.
+A. Smartphones have many useful features for communication.[🟩]

-    B. Smartphones are often used to send text messages.
+B. Smartphones are often used to send text messages.[🟥]

 3.

-    A. Fossils are the remains of plants or animals that died a long time ago.
+A. Fossils are the remains of plants or animals that died a long time ago.[🟥]

-    B. There are numerous techniques that scientists use to discover the age of a fossil.
+B. There are numerous techniques that scientists use to discover the age of a fossil.[🟩]

 4.

+A. There are many theories about who killed John F.Kennedy.[🟩]

+B. John F.Kennedy was assassinated on November 22, 1963.[🟥]

+5.

+A. Online dictionaries can help students in two important ways.[🟩]

+B. Online dictionaries are available in numerous languges.[🟥]

 ## Appendix